Little daylight between US and Israel evident as Rubio and Netanyahu meet

 Rubio plans to pay a quick visit to Qatar on Tuesday, as the administration appears keen to ease tensions between its two close allies, before flying on to London to join President Donald Trump on his state visit to Britain.

-There were no signs of U.S. frustration or annoyance with Israel’s latest moves, although Trump had made clear his displeasure with Israel’s unilateral strike on Hamas in Qatar, which is a close U.S. partner.
+There were no signs of U.S. frustration with Israel’s latest moves, although Trump had made clear his displeasure with Israel’s unilateral strike on Hamas in Qatar.

-And, both Netanyahu and Rubio said they agreed that the only way to end the conflict in Gaza is through the elimination of Hamas and the release of all hostages, setting aside calls for an interim ceasefire in favor of an immediate end to the conflict.
+Both Netanyahu and Rubio said they agreed that the only way to end the conflict in Gaza is through the elimination of Hamas and the release of the remaining 48 hostages — around 20 of them believed to be alive — setting aside calls for an interim ceasefire in favor of an immediate end to the conflict.

 As long as Hamas is around, "there will be no peace in this region because they are not agents of peace.
 They are agents of barbarism," Rubio said.